Assignment 2 File System

 In this subphase, you will implement a more complete allocator: the bin

 allocator.
-You will be working in kernel/src/allocator/bin.rs
+You will be working in kernel/src/allocator/bin.rs.

 A bin allocator segments memory allocations into size classes, or bins.
 The specific size classes are decided arbitrarily by the allocator.
 Each bin holds a linked-list of pointers to memory of the bin’s size class.
 Allocations are rounded up to the nearest bin: if there is an item in the bin’s linked list, it is popped and returned.
 If there is no free memory in that bin, new memory is allocated from the global pool and returned.
 Deallocation pushes an item to the linked list in the corresponding bin.